 - Be able to contribute to the diversity of a graduate degree program or field of study

 Have overcome a disadvantage or other impediment to success in higher education.

 - Have high intellectual and professional promise

 - Have completed a Diversity Fellowship application, as well as an application for admission for fall by February 15.

 A short online application and a 400 word or less essay are required to apply for the Diversity Fellowship.

-Application for Graduate Diversity Fellowship - The fellowship application for Fall 2019 will open in Fall 2018
+Application for Graduate Diversity Fellowship - The fellowship application for Fall 2019 is now open.

 Selection and Notification Procedure

 Selection will be made by the Diversity Fellowship committee, and based on the eligibility requirements described above, quality of prior academic record, and financial need (as reflected in a FASFA or copy of most recent income tax statement).
 Announcements of awardees will take place after the February 15 deadline and after admission review committees have made their decisions about whom to accept to their academic programs.